-Lake Grassmere (Kāpara Te Hau) is an old bay that has become cut off from the ocean due to some uplift (found along the whole Kaikōura coast).
+Lake Grassmere (Kāpara Te Hau) is an old bay that has become cut off from the ocean due to uplift (found along the whole Kaikōura coast).

-The alluvial plain at Kaikōura joins a limestone outcrop (which was once an island) to the mainland, forming the Kaikōura peninsula.
+The alluvial plain at Kaikōura joins a limestone outcrop which was once an island to the mainland, forming the Kaikōura peninsula.
 The marine Kaikōura Canyon is an outlier of the Hikurangi trench, where the Pacific Plate is subducting under the Australian Plate.
 Its abyss-like depths of around 1,750 metres bring sperm whales to within a stone’s throw of the peninsula.

 On 3 February 1868 Blenheim was affected by severe flooding.
-The Marlborough Express reported that Blenheim was submerged, except for the buildings on one ridge, and that the partly built Presbyterian church floated off its piles and down the river, eventually crashing into the Ōmaka River bridge. ‘[C]attle, sheep and pigs came along swimming for dear life – whole stacks of fencing, timber, and firewood, furniture, boxes, &c., all drifting onwards to the great deep.’1
+The Marlborough Express reported that Blenheim was submerged, except for the buildings on one ridge, and that the partly built Presbyterian church had floated off its piles and down the river, eventually crashing into the Ōmaka River bridge. ‘[C]attle, sheep and pigs came along swimming for dear life – whole stacks of fencing, timber, and firewood, furniture, boxes, &c., all drifting onwards to the great deep.’1

 The alluvial Wairau plain is very low-lying and subject to flooding.
 A major flood occurred in 1868 when an unusual weather pattern caused the Taylor and Wairau rivers to flood simultaneously.

 From 1921 the Wairau River Board (known as the Marlborough Catchment and Regional Water Board from 1956 to 1989) engaged in extensive flood-control works.
-The biggest flood-control measure was the 1963 cutting of a diversion for the Wairau River from Tuamarina to Cloudy Bay.
+The biggest was the 1963 cutting of a diversion for the Wairau River from Tuamarina to Cloudy Bay.

 The Wairau Lagoons (also called the Vernon Lagoons) and Lake Grassmere are both bays cut off by current-borne sedimentation.
-Lake Grassmere is now used for the production of salt, but the Wairau Lagoons are a wetland management reserve.
+Lake Grassmere is now used for the production of salt, while the Wairau Lagoons are a wetland management reserve.
 Grovetown Lagoon is a man-made, cut-off meander loop of the Wairau River.

 The forests in much of the northern zone were cleared for farming in the later 19th century.
 Original forest survived in the Richmond Range and in high-altitude parts of the Sounds.
 Titirangi, a rare hebe, is endemic to Hokianga Harbour in Northland, but is also found in a few locations in the Sounds, where it was introduced by Māori.

-From the 1970s onwards extensive tracts of scrubland in the Sounds and on the margins of the Richmond Range were planted in radiata pine, a commercial forestry crop.
+From the 1970s extensive tracts of scrubland in the Sounds and on the margins of the Richmond Range were planted in radiata pine, a commercial forestry crop.

 The Marlborough green gecko is found in mānuka shrubland and coastal scrub around the Sounds.
 The king shag is endemic to the Sounds, and the Hutton’s shearwater to the Seaward Kaikōura Range.